Cosmin Matei

-Cosmin Gabriel Matei (/ro/; born 30 September 1991) is a Romanian professional footballer who plays as an attacking midfielder or a winger for Liga II club Sepsi OSK, which he captains.
+Cosmin Gabriel Matei (/ro/; born 30 September 1991) is a Romanian professional footballer who plays as an attacking midfielder or a winger for Liga I club Sepsi OSK, which he captains.

 Matei started out his senior career at Farul Constanța in 2008, and has since represented Steaua București, Astra Ploiești, Dinamo București, Viitorul Constanța and Sepsi OSK in his country.
 Abroad, he competed for teams in Greece, Turkey and Croatia, respectively.

 Internationally, Matei earned caps for Romania at under-17, under-19 and under-21 levels, before making his full debut in May 2014.

 Club career

 Farul Constanța

 Matei made his Liga I debut for Farul Constanța on 18 October 2008, in a match against Politehnica Timișoara.

 Steaua București

 Matei was transferred to Steaua București in July 2010.
 On 22 August, he recorded his league debut by coming on as a 85th-minute substitute for Romeo Surdu in a 3–0 win over Vaslui.

 On 4 September 2010, Matei made his debut for Steaua's reserves in a Liga II game against Juventus București, entering in the 17th minute as they won 1–0.